StefanoBalocco/HonoSignedRequests/README.md

 # @stefanobalocco/honosignedrequests

-A Hono middleware for HMAC-SHA256 signed requests with replay attack protection via sequence numbers.
+A Hono middleware for HMAC-SHA256 signed requests.

 ## Overview

-This library provides server-side session management and request signature validation for Hono applications, along with a browser client for making signed requests.
+This library provides server-side session management and request signature validation for Hono applications, along with a client library for making signed requests.

 ### Authentication Mechanism

-Each session is associated with a cryptographic **token** (a random byte array) shared between client and server.
+Each session is associated with a cryptographic token (a random byte array) shared between client and server.
 Every request is authenticated by computing an HMAC-SHA256 signature using this token as the secret key.

 The signature is computed over:
 - Session ID
 - Sequence number (monotonically increasing to prevent replay attacks)
 - Timestamp (to limit signature validity window)